Economic history of Africa: Economics

 To some colonizers, such as the British, the ideal colony was based on an open economy, actively engaged in world trade through the export of raw materials and the import of finished goods.
 The British practiced a policy of light administration, enforcing relatively little regulation on their colonies, especially in non-economic matters.
 As long as British interests were achieved, native populations were given greater individual freedoms.
 A great example for this is the British colonial education system.
 It relied mainly on local resources and languages in education, many missionaries were run by Africans.
 This resulted in higher numeracy levels in areas that were influenced by British colonial education, and thus an increase in human capital.
 Other colonizers, such as the French, took a more active approach to governance, encouraging or even requiring their subjects to more fully assimilate into French culture.
+Many colonial powers centred their education systems around this style of assimilation, focusing their efforts on literary education in an attempt to 'civilise' rather than assist productivity and develop technical skills.

 Colonizers were under heavy political pressure to make their colonies immediately and continuously profitable.
 In almost all cases, this constraint led to a shortage of long-term investment from the mother countries into the economic development in their colonies.
 While these countries did finance some major infrastructure projects designed to facilitate trade, this was primarily to aid in the immediate extraction of valuable resources, and there was little to no investment into growing local business.
-Another reason colonial governments allowed local economies to lag behind was that competitive local industries would have reduced the colonies’ trade dependence on the central economies in Europe.
+Another reason colonial governments allowed local economies to lag behind was that competitive local industries would have reduced the colonies' trade dependence on the central economies in Europe.
+The aim of colonial economics was often to extract the most value out of the existing natural resources within the territory, rather than creating balanced and sustainable economic models.
+This meant African colonial economies were often export based, with little to no domestic manufacturing, resulting in the aforementioned trade dependence on Europe.

 For the colonies to be integrated into the world economy and imperial trade network, the colonial governments needed the local citizens to engage in market activity, rather than simply subsistence agriculture.
 One method that colonial powers used to urge the native populations into participating in the larger economy was the requirement that taxes be paid in official currency.
 This made subsistence farming less feasible, as the producers then needed to sell at least some surplus in the market to obtain the currency needed for the payment of taxes.

-Many times colonial powers collected these taxes through the assistance of local African chiefs, who were politically and financially supported by the colonial governments in exchange for their assistance in enforcing these governments’ policies, especially for policies that could be unpopular.
+Many times colonial powers collected these taxes through the assistance of local African chiefs, who were politically and financially supported by the colonial governments in exchange for their assistance in enforcing these governments' policies, especially for policies that could be unpopular.
 Thus, the colonizers themselves avoided some degree of animosity from their subjects by using these established chiefs as proxies to enforce many of their coercive policies.